aditya546-adi/my-first-project/README.md

-- My First Project
+# My First Project 🚀

 This is my first GitHub project.

-- Features
+## 📌 Features
-  .
-Basic HTML page
+- Basic HTML page
-  .
-First Git integration
+- First Git integration
-  .
-Hosted on GitHub
+- Hosted on GitHub

-- Tech Used
+## 🛠 Tech Used
- .
-HTML
+- HTML

-- Preview
+## 📷 Preview
 Simple demo page created as part of learning GitHub.

+---
+Learning in progress...